Click image for more LGBTQA events.

 Women's History Month

 March is Women's History Month.
-The theme for this year's lecture series is "Superheroines!
-Female Heroes in Fact and Fiction."
-Plan for our Mini-Conference, lectures, and a visit by Pulitzer-Prize winning author, Geraldine Brooks!
-Ms. Brooks' visit is sponsored by Women's & Gender Studies, the College of Liberal Arts, and the UTA Office of the Provost.
+The theme for this year's lecture series is "Futuristic Women in Science and Science Fiction."
+Plan for our Mini-Conference, lectures, and a visit by author Charlaine Harris!
+Ms. Harris' visit is sponsored by Women's & Gender Studies, the College of Liberal Arts, and the UTA Office of the Provost.
 More information to come, but check out our tentative scheduling!

 © 2014 - The University of Texas at Arlington